 - Decrease overall cardiovascular risk factors including for heart attack and stroke

 - Increase quality of life and enjoyment of physical activities

 How to Enroll

 After a diagnosis of PAD, talk to your doctor to find out if Supervised Exercise Therapy is right for you.
-SET is available with a prescription from your doctor.
+Supervised Exercise Therapy is available with a prescription from your doctor.
 Your doctor may order a pre/post stress test to assess your activity level and exercise capacity.
 PAD exercise therapy is covered by Medicare and most insurance providers, so check your benefits to determine your coverage.

 Location & Class Times

 Supervised Exercise Therapy for PAD takes place in the Cardiac Rehabilitation Department, sixth floor (use elevator C).
 Call (773) 564-5898 to learn more about program days and times.

 Find a heart expert for you.

 4646 N. Marine Drive

 Chicago, IL 60640 Weiss Memorial Hospital